 Campus Police officers are available 24 hours a day, seven days a week.
 These officers have attended the Massachusetts Police Academy in order to learn how to keep the peace, investigate theft and other security concerns, and respond to accidents or unusual situations.
 Campus Police officers are sensitive to the needs and circumstances of college-aged students and are available to help when called upon.
 This does not mean that the Campus Police officers will not enforce Massachusetts State law.
 They will.
-However, their first priority is to ensure the safety and well-being of Hampshire students.
+However, their first priority is to ensure the safety and well being of Hampshire students.
 Call them to report crimes, to describe a suspicious person on campus, or to respond to situations that appear threatening.
 In addition, a campus escort can be obtained to walk students across campus if a student feels unsafe.

-There is a wide range of attitudes, experiences, and relationships with the police force.
-While still holding that, please consider that Campus Police are people who are here to help you, not to hurt you.
-If you ever have any questions or concerns regarding an interaction with Campus Police, please contact your Area Coordinator right away.
-They can either provide clarity or address the issue at a higher level on your behalf.
+Different people have different attitudes, experiences, and relationships with the police force.
+While still holding that, please consider that Campus Police are also people with different attitudes and experiences.
 Through collaboration, we can work to make Hampshire a safe, welcoming, and affirming space for all its community members.

-Ways to Keep Merrill Safe
+Ways to Keep Prescott Safe

-Don't perpetrate or threaten violence, stalk, harass, steal, cause harm to others or property, etc...

-- a.
-Note: It is never the fault of a victim and/or survivor of crime and/or violence.
-We can work together to create a culture of respect and safety, hold each other accountable for our harmful actions, and treat one another with care. - Look out for your friends and neighbors.
-Take responsibility for the safety of this community by intervening if you see harm being caused. - Hold yourself and your fellow residents accountable for being safe and abiding by safety guidelines. - Call Campus Police if you notice anything/anyone suspicious.
-We have an open campus. - Keep your mods and rooms locked. - Lock your cars and keep your valuables out of sight. - Keep your bikes locked up in the bike racks. - Report burned out lights to the Housing Operations Office. - Use the emergency phones. - Abide by Fire Safety Guidelines! - Believe, empower, and support your fellow community members
+- Don't perpetrate or threaten violence, stalk, harass, steal, cause harm to others or property, etc... - a.
+Note: This is truly the only way we can keep Prescott safe.
+It is never the fault of a victim and/or survivor of crime and/or violence.
+However, we can also work together to create a culture of respect and safety, hold each other accountable for our harmful actions, and treat one another with care. - Look out for your friends and neighbors.
+Take responsibility for the safety of this community by intervening if you see harm being caused. - Hold yourself and your fellow residents accountable for being safe and abiding by safety guidelines. - Call Campus Police if you notice anything/anyone suspicious. - Keep your mods and rooms locked. - Lock your cars and keep your valuables out of sight. - Keep your bikes locked up in the bike racks. - Report burned out lights to the Housing Operations Office. - Use the emergency phones. - Abide by Fire Safety Guidelines! - Believe, empower, and support your fellow community members x5555

-Medical Emergencies: Call x5555
+Medical Emergencies: Call

-A caller should give the operator the following information:

-- the location of the emergency

-- the nature of the emergency
+A caller should give the operator the following information: the location of the emergency, the nature of the emergency, and the caller's name.

-- the caller's name

-When Campus Police receives a Medical Emergency call, they also send an officer to the scene with EMTs. x5555 should be called only in true medical emergencies.
+When Campus Police receives a Medical Emergency call, they send an officer to the scene.
+5555 should be called only in true medical emergencies.
+Also, an Intern or House Staff should be notified as soon as possible after the call is made.